 (7) "Open Boat(s)" means motorboats with engine and fuel tank compartments and/or other spaces so constructed as to be open to the atmosphere thereby preventing entrapment of flammable gases.

 (8) "Open to the Atmosphere" means an otherwise enclosed compartment/space containing at least 15 square inches of open area per cubic foot of the net compartment/space volume.

-[Publications: The publication(s) referred to or incorporated by reference in this rule is available from the agency.]
+[Publications: Publications referenced are available from the agency.]